Toolangi State Forest: The Little Red Toolangi Treehouse

 A tree sit protest in The Little Red Toolangi Treehouse commenced in the Toolangi State Forest during November 2013.
 Hannah Patchett, moved into The Little Red Toolangi Treehouse of 20 November, motivated by the recommendation of Prof. David Lindenmayer, who called for an end to logging in the area by the end of December 2013 to provide Leadbeater's possum with a chance at avoiding extinction.
 Hannah pledged to remain in the 14-square-metre home until the Victorian state government announces plans for protecting the endangered possum.
 Hannah moved out for personal reasons and was replaced by Beee Mallia, another young conservationist.

 Beee has endured all climatic variations since 1 December 2013 and is sacrificing creature comforts in an act of Non-Violent Direct Action to bring attention to the need to protect this unique and globally significant forest.
 The Little Red Toolangi Treehouse is also currently functioning as a point of engagement for the broader public.
+Further blockading against logging has since occurred in the area, such as a tree-sit in 2020.